mvolkmann/blog/src/prolog.md

 L = 4.
 ```

-To get the length of a single-quoted string, use the `atom_length` function.
+Since a single-quoted string becomes an atom,
+its length can be obtained using the `atom_length` predicate.
 For example:

 ```prolog